yadav-abhinav/Geocode-Visualization/README.md

 ## But there is no need to execute each of these python scripts individually.
 Just execute the run.py in the root directory and get all the work done in a single click.

+> All the above mentioned files from Step-1 to Step-2  > are present in 'files' folder.

 #### How to run the run.py script

-> Clone or download the repository in your local repo and execute the following command in the terminal.
+> Clone or download the repository in your local repo  > and execute the following command in the terminal.

 ```sh
 $ python run.py